Emily Tosta

-Emilia Gabriela Attias Tosta (born March 26, 1998), known professionally as Emily Tosta, is a Dominican actress, producer, dancer and singer.
-She is known for playing Lucia Acosta in the television series Party of Five.
+Emilia Gabriela Attias Tosta (born 26 March 1998), known professionally as Emily Tosta, is a Dominican actress.
+She is known for playing Leticia in the television series Mayans M.C..

 Biography

 Tosta was born in Santo Domingo, Dominican Republic.
 Her mother, Emilia Tosta, is Venezuelan and her father is Dominican.
 She moved to Miami when she was 12 to pursue a career in acting.
 In 2014, her family moved to Los Angeles.

 Career

 She has a recurring role as Leticia Cruz in Mayans M.C..
-Her breakout role was as Lucia Acosta in the Freeform television series Party of Five.
+Her breakout role was as Lucia Acosta in the Freeform television series Party of Five (2020).

-She starred in the 2021 film Willy's Wonderland with Nicolas Cage and is set to star in Tito: Peace of Heaven.
+She starred in the 2021 film Willy's Wonderland with Nicolas Cage, Tito: Peace of Heaven and the 2023 film How the Gringo Stole Christmas with George Lopez.